Dewberry/pfra-hydromet/README.md

 - [__EventsTable__](EventsTable.ipynb): Calculates excess rainfall using area-averaged NOAA Atlas 14 precipitation data, temporal distributions, the curve number (CN)* transform, and a convolution reduction algorithm (grouping).
 The output is a set of unique, weighted excess rainfall time series.

+- [__EventsTable_Stratified__](EventsTable_Stratified.ipynb): Calculates a stratified sample of runoff events given rainfall and maximum potential retention distributions.
+For each each event and corresponding return interval, the event weight, runoff value, maximum potential retention value, and rainfall value are calculated.

 - [__reEventsTable__](reEventsTable.ipynb): Calculates the reduced excess rainfall given a user-specified stormwater removal rate and capacity.
 Given user-specified contributing areas (stormsheds), the lateral inflow hydrograhs are also calculated for each event.

 - [__distalEventsTable__](distalEventsTable.ipynb): Calculates excess rainfall using updated randomized curve numbers and the original precipitation events calculated in `EventsTable.ipynb`.
 The events are combined using the groups determined during the convolution steps in `EventsTable.ipynb`.
 The `reEventsTable` notebook can be then be executed in order to calculate the reduced excess rainfall.